+The tritone core provides a framework for fairing in core fifos without reference to anything else.
 The next picture shows what this looks like in terms of successive building blocks on the keyboard.
 This intended to represent a picture in the mind's eye implied by the above, not something to be written down.
 Play this harmony in the first instance as octave shapes formed by doubling the treble line of the core an octave down.
 The only exception is bars 3-4 in which the tritones establish outer notes a minor seventh apart that may be held for both, only moving the middle note.